 Having emerged from decades of authoritarian rule, most of Europe and Eurasia has embraced political and economic reform, leading to vibrant growth and inspiring democratic transformations.
 But development challenges still slow the area’s growth and transformation into a region that is whole, free and at peace.
 USAID continues to address the pervasive corruption, political stagnation, significant poverty and undeveloped policy and regulatory environments that hold the region back.
 As a region of increasing economic importance, our investments help support American trade and investment.
 And as home to several NATO allies, our development ties strengthen critical national security bonds.

 In recent years, Latin American and Caribbean countries have experienced strong economic growth and implemented social programs that have reduced poverty and inequality.
 In the past 20 years, poverty has declined from 49 percent to 31 percent in Latin America.
-Political advances have been notable as well: Free elections, vibrant civil society and responsive governments are mostly the norm.
-Economic and political stability in the Western Hemisphere are vital for the United States.
-Drug trafficking and violence that afflict our southern neighbors can penetrate our borders and impact U.S. communities.
-Latin America and the Caribbean are also important and growing markets for American companies--a quarter of U.S. exports go to the region.
+Political advances have been notable as well: free elections, vibrant civil society, and responsive governments are mostly the norm.

 USAID partners with the people of the Middle East to build a peaceful and prosperous future.
 Our programs have directly contributed to improvements in infrastructure, health, education, governance and economic growth.
 USAID’s development experience allows us to address the parallel needs that fueled the Arab Spring: people’s desire to seek new opportunities, to participate in decisions that affect their lives, to work in economies, and to be part of societies that are free of corruption.
 USAID’s assistance not only delivers on America’s values; it constitutes an investment in the safety, security and prosperity of this critically important region.